 There’s nothing more unwelcoming than bugs and pests at an outdoor gathering.
 To help prevent a pesky invasion, make sure there isn’t any standing water near your entertainment and eating areas.
 Set out citronella candles and torches, run fans, use a pest control device, or even hang curtains or netting.

 Stocking The Outdoor Kitchen and Bar

 For your outdoor kitchen and bar area to be efficient, they have to be properly stocked and ready for your guests.
-Keep a variety of drinks stocked at your bar, but don’t go overboard.
+Keep a variety of drinks on hand, but don’t go overboard.
 You most likely know what you and your friends will want to drink, so plan accordingly.
-Be sure you have the proper tools, utensils on hand.
-And don’t forget the extras such as shaker bottles, bottle openers, salt, and lemons and limes.
+Be sure you have the proper tools and utensils.
+And don’t forget the extras, such as shaker bottles, bottle openers, salt, and lemons and limes.

 When it comes to your kitchen, look at what your space has to offer and stock up with the essentials.
-Grilling tools such as tongs, forks, skewers, grill basket, a meat thermometer, and grill brush are a must.
-Plates, cups, napkins, utensils, serving pieces and your favorite food prep tools ensure you can serve up a great meal for your guests in no time.
-Your favorite seasonings and condiments are always great to keep on hand.
-Paper towels and a trash can are also essential for quick and easy cleanup.
+Grilling tools such as tongs, forks, skewers, a grill basket, meat thermometer, and grill brush are a must.
+Plates, cups, napkins, utensils, serving pieces and your favorite food-prep tools ensure you can serve up a great meal for your guests in no time.
+Your favorite seasonings and condiments are always useful to have on hand.
+Paper towels and a trash can are essential for quick and easy cleanup.

 Cleaning and Maintenance

 Before you invite guests over, cleaning and maintenance is a must.
 Check for any areas that have storm or weather damage.
 Look for missing stones or tiles, or cracked mortar or grout, and repair as needed.
 Check water and gas lines for proper operation before turning them on.
 Decks and patios can be power washed, stained or painted, and sealed when necessary.